Who do you keep information about?

 Staff from a number of different parts of the Council see the information you provide as part of determining a planning application, commenting on an application or as part of complaints investigation.

 Comments received on planning applications are public documents and as such will be available to view as part of the planning application file on request, this will include any personal data you are required to provide when making a comment.

-We will publish your comments on our website, this may include your address where necessary in relation to your comment.
-However, we will not publish your name, telephone number or email address on our website.
+We will publish your comments on our website, this will include your name and address, as far as is necessary to determine planning permission.
+However, we will not publish your telephone number or email address on our website.
 All comments published on our website will be removed once the planning application is determined.

 How do you store the information you keep about me?

 We store information within password protected databases and in a Document Management System, having first redacted any personal identifiable information from images.

 Is my information transferred to a third country or international organisation?

 How long do you keep information about me?